guy-watson/ecm2434/ideas.md

 # Kaloyan
     - Maybe like a learn to earn system with harder quizes giving more points?
+    - Global leaderboard and a friends leaderboard so you can add your friends and compare scores?

 # James
     - Potentailly a system simialr to the app bereal, where randomly in the day, an alert goes off and you then have a set period of time,